Have you discovered something you think is remarkable, original, and/or innovative? Let us know by filing a research disclosure form.

 Please pay particular attention to research funding sources, as well as the date of any previous or future public disclosures (such as talks open to the general public, discussions with companies/institutions, and any other sharing of information with anyone outside of the university not under a non-disclosure agreement).

-Please provide all of the following information to the EPI-Center, if possible:
+Please provide all of the following information to our staff, if possible:

 - Signed and completed research disclosure form;